nickg/nvc/nvc.1.md

   allows ranges such as `-1 to 1` in VHDL-1993 which otherwise must be written `integer'(-1) to 1`.

+* `pure-files`:
+  Pure functions are allowed to declare file objects.

 ## SELECTING SIGNALS

 Every signal object in the design has a unique hierarchical path name.
 This is